lsst-ts/ts_wep_new/doc/configuration/configuration.rst

    - ``GenerateDonutCatalogsWcsTask``

-     - This task creates the donut catalog from a specified reference catalog using the image's WCS information.
+     - This task creates the donut catalog from a specified reference catalog using the image's World Coordinate System (WCS) information.

    - ``GenerateDonutDirectDetectTask``